 As the school year winds down, parents are faced with the question of what to do to keep math thinking alive during the summer.
 A creative bridge between your accomplishments of this year to the beginning of the next provides opportunity for a successful transition in those early back-to-school weeks.

 4 Tips for Summer Math

-Create a strategy you know you will likely follow through.
-Remember you are on a school break as well.
+Create a strategy that you will be able to follow through with.
+Remember that you are on a school break as well.

 Keep formal academic practice brief.
-For example, if your student spent the end last year learning multi-digit multiplication put one problem up on a wipe off board daily to keep the process fresh.
+For example, if your student spent the end of the school year learning multi-digit multiplication, put one problem up on a wipe off board daily to keep the process fresh.

 What might still be a little fuzzy?
-You many find spending 5 minute of daily practice consistently a few times a week will serve your student well and keep them from totally relearning the same concepts in the fall.
+You many find that consistently spending five minutes on practice a few times a week will serve your student well and keep them from needing to totally relearn the same concepts in the fall.

-If I could re-school my children, I would have more puzzle solving in their lives.
-These could be anything from formal puzzles to life situations that invoke moments of pausing and gathering what we know, to solve what we do not know.
+If I could re-school my children, I would include more puzzle solving in their lives.
+These could be anything from formal puzzles to life situations that invoke moments of pausing and gathering what we know to solve what we do not know.
 As they move into higher mathematical thinking, confidence in this kind of reasoning will be of great benefit.
 Math and puzzles go hand in hand.
-As you enjoy your vacation, be on the lookout for opportunities to solve situation that naturally arise with a simple problem solving conversation that starts, “Ok, what DO we know?”
+As you enjoy your vacation, be on the lookout for opportunities to solve situations that naturally arise with a simple problem-solving conversation that starts, “Ok, what DO we know?”

 You will find additional ideas for math art, game and apps in Scottie Altland’s blog post Outdoor Summer Math Games & Apps.

 The most important thing is to enjoy your time together this summer.
 As all grandmothers will tell you, the time passes.